Top front-end and back-end javascript frameworks

 • Developers can create their plugins and know how things work in the same component.
 This also allows developers to write plugins in JavaScript.

-• Helps in reducing the gaps between developers and designers.
+• It helps in reducing the gaps between developers and designers.

-• It is faster on Chrome and Safari, providing developers with an ability to create feature-rich applications.
+• It is faster on Chrome and Safari, providing developers with the ability to create feature-rich applications.

 Cons:

-• It is time consuming when it comes to developing components for each browser.
+• It is time-consuming to develop components for each browser.

-• Websites developed using PolymerJS are often slow in performance when opened using mobile devices as it does not have a powerful JS engine.
+• Websites developed using PolymerJS are often slow in performance when opened using mobile devices as they do not have a powerful JS engine.

 • PolymerJS does not work with Internet Explorer.